renohacks.com

 PVC floor tiles in bathroom

-• PVC vinyl tiles — click-lock or adhesive.
-Durable, waterproof, and easy to clean.
+• PVC vinyl tiles — click-lock or self-adhesive.
+100% waterproof, durable, and easy to install.

-• Sheet vinyl (linoleum) — choose waterproof and non-slip versions.
+• Sheet vinyl (linoleum) — choose a 100% waterproof, non-slip version with a thick wear layer.

 Décor & Cozy Touches: Slatted Panels, Fixtures, Plants & More